Repulser/Rythm-documentation/docs/FAQ.md

 ### Can Rythm play 24/7 Music?
 No, Rythm is not a 24/7 music bot.
 The reason behind this decision is because music bots require a lot of resources.
-So when the bot is by itself, and not being used by anyone, these resources are still being used, leaving less available for other people.
+Therefore, when the bot is by itself, and not being used by anyone, these resources are still in use, leaving less availability for other people.
 If you do want a bot that plays music 24/7, you can host one with [Moosic](https://github.com/Repulser/Moosic).
 Instructions on how to host this is on [Moosic's wiki](https://github.com/Repulser/Moosic/wiki).